jerome-jutteau/osc-sdk-js/CONTRIBUTING.md

 3. call openapi-generator in order to generate typescript-based SDK (in /src)
 4. call typescipt compiler to build .js and .d.ts declaration files (in /dist)

 # Hacking Outscale SDK

-SDK itself is generated from Outscale's [OpenAPI description](https://github.com/outscale/osc-api) in [v2](v2/) folder using OpenAPI Genetator.
+SDK itself is generated from Outscale's [OpenAPI description](https://github.com/outscale/osc-api) using OpenAPI Genetator.

 Other contributions like examples and tests are welcome!